wanyuenmei/quilt/docs/Dev.md

     make generate

 ## Dependencies
 We use [Godep](https://github.com/tools/godep) as dependency vendoring tool.
-To add a new dependency, make sure `GO15VENDOREXPERIMENT` is set to 1, then run:
+If you are using Go 1.6 or later versions, to add or to update dependencies, check out [here](https://github.com/tools/godep#add-a-dependency).
+If you are using Go 1.5, to add a new dependency, make sure `GO15VENDOREXPERIMENT` is set to 1, then run:

 1. `godep restore` to install the package versions specified in `Godeps/Godeps.json` to your `$GOPATH`
 2. Run `go get foo/bar`
 3. Edit your code to import foo/bar
 4. Run `godep save ./...`